 There are two primary methods for importing footage into an Adobe Premiere Pro project.
-The first, using the Import menu, is designed for self-contained assets such as graphics and audio.
-Make sure students understand that when they import items into an Adobe Premiere Pro project, only a link is created.
+The first, using the Import menu, is designed for self-contained assets such as graphics, some video files, and audio.
+Make sure students understand that when they import items into an Adobe Premiere Pro project, only a link to the original file is created.
 This means that the footage must first be copied to a drive and that drive must remain connected when working on the project.